Please Look After the Dragon: Other

 In commemoration of the release of the first volume, a promotional video was uploaded to the MangaONE YouTube channel on March 19, 2024.

 Reception

+By August 2026, the series had over 250,000 copies in circulation.

 The series' first volume featured recommendations from manga artists Hikaru Nakamura, Sōichirō Yamamoto, and Coolkyousinnjya.

 The series was nominated for the tenth Next Manga Awards in the web category in 2024.